One of my favorite parts about owning a Fujifilm camera is all the third-party accessories and gear you can get for them.

 For a nice quality leather case take a look at the Gariz.
 I use them for my X100T and X-T1.

-Fujifilm BLC XT1 Half Case – (Amazon) Less expensive than the Gariz.
+Fujifilm BLC XT1 Half Case – Amazon is Less expensive than the Gariz.

 I’ll admit, the Fuji X-T1 doesn’t fit in the hand great.
 It needs a bigger grip in my opinion.
 I bought the Gariz leather case which sort of solves this for me.
 But many people use one of these hand grips instead.